dieswaytoofast/app_cache/README.md

 Field | Description | Default
 ----- | ----------- | --------
 function_identifier() | same as (3) above | undefined
-synchronous | _true_: This is a _write_through_ cache, i.e., each cache write is successful if, and only if, the persistance is successful. _false_: The write to persistence is asynchronous (but is triggered with each write) | false
+synchronous | _true_: This is a _write_through_ cache, i.e., each cache write is successful if, and only if, the persistence is successful. _false_: The write to persistence is asynchronous (but is triggered with each write) | false

 **CAVEATS**

 1. If ```#refresh_data.after_each_read =:= true```, the refresh_function is invoked asynchronously.
 Multiple reads on the same key may (and probably **will**) not get the new data immediately.
 2. For refreshing, you need to prime the pump.
 The automagic refreshing of a record only start _after_ the first read on that record (writing has no effect)
-3. Deleting data which is associated with a refresher can be slow(er) - it needs to sycnchronize the delete with the removal of any stray refreshers.
+3. Deleting data which is associated with a refresher can be slow(er) - it needs to synchronize the delete with the removal of any stray refreshers.
 3. ```#persist_function.function_identifier``` is considered to have failed if it throws an exception.
 	a.
 If an exception is thrown, and ```synchronous =:= true``` then the cache write will successfully rollback.
 	b.
 If ```synchronous =:= false```, there will be **no** rollback